strangerstudios/paid-memberships-pro/readme.txt

 4. Offer Membership Discounts with specific price rules (restricted by level, unique pricing for each level, # of uses, expiration date.)

 == Changelog ==
+= 1.7.11 =
+* Added "Filter searches and archives?" setting to advanced settings tab.
+If you had "Show excerpts to non-members?" set to No before, then this will be set to Yes after upgrade.
+But now you can show excerpts on single post pages while still hiding restricted content from searches and archives.

 = 1.7.10.2 =
 * Fixed MySQL warning/error that was introduced in 1.7.10.1 and showing for some people who had "hide excerpts" enabled.